 To change boot priority, restart your PC and press "F2" key (or "Del", "F12") to enter BIOS.
 At the "Boot" tab, select the SSD drive as the first boot device.
 Finally, press "F10" to save changes and exit.

 If you still get boot issues, you may refer to this page: cloned hard drive won’t boot in Windows 10 to get more help.

-With its user-friendly interface, cloning a hard drive in Windows 10 with AOMEI Backupper Standard Edition could not be easier.
+With its user-friendly interface, cloning a hard drive in Windows 10 with free software - AOMEI Backupper Standard Edition could be easier.
 You just need to follow the above steps and click the corresponding buttons.
 If you need to clone a hard drive in your Windows Server, you can try its sister software: AOMEI Backupper Server Edition.